Animals and pets

 Buy or renew a dog licence

 Dog licences help us reunite dog owners with lost pets.
-Fees support animal control and leash-free dog parks.
+Fees support animal services and outreach.
 Rules include:

-- all dogs older than 12 weeks must be licensed
+- you must license all dogs older than 12 weeks

 - a dog must wear the tag on its collar at all times